 You do not need to show off accomplishments when asked questions such as, “What is your favorite thing to do?” or “What is your greatest accomplishment?”
 Simply be genuine and convey things that matter to you.

 Former medical school interviewer Joseph Knox, MD, shares his insights:

 “One of my favorite applicants I ever interviewed discussed her passion for traveling the world when I asked her what she was passionate about.
 I could see it in her eyes and body language how much she loved this subject.”

-Many applicants have an inclination to weave their accomplishments into their interview.
+Many applicants have an inclination to weave their accomplishments into their interviews.
 However, what really makes a student stand out when describing their activities is their emotional connection to them.
-The activity doesn’t exactly matter, it’s more about the way you describe it.
+The activity doesn’t exactly matter; it’s more about how you describe it.

 If you are going to talk about your research experience, don’t merely describe what you did but rather what motivates you and makes you excited to perform it.